 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-DOC area (also Carso-Kras) for red and white wines in the Italian region Friuli-Venezia Giulia on the border to Slovenia, The area includes the municipalities of Duino-Aurisina, Monrupino, Muggia, San Dorligo della Valle, Sgonico and Trieste in the province of Trieste, and the municipalities of Doberdò del Lago, Fogliano Redipuglia, Monfalcone, Ronchi dei Legionari, Sagrado and Savogna d'Isonzo in the Province of Goriziano (Gorizia).
-The area stretches along the Adriatic coast on the Gulf of Trieste, from the north adjacent DOC area Collio Goriziano to the Croatian peninsula Istria in the south.
-From the hilly, karst plateau, the name Carso derives.
-The climate is characterized by mild summers and cold winds of the dreaded east wind Bora.
+DOC area (also Carso-Kras) for red wines and white wines in the Italian region Friuli-Venezia Giulia on the border to Slovenia, The zone includes the municipalities of Duino-Aurisina, Monrupino, Muggia, San Dorligo della Valle, Sgonico and Trieste in the province of Trieste, as well as the municipalities of Doberdò del Lago, Fogliano Redipuglia, Monfalcone, Ronchi dei Legionari, Sagrado and Savogna d'Isonzo in the Province of Goriziano (Gorizia).
+The area extends along the Adriatic coast on the Gulf of Trieste, from the DOC area bordering to the north Collio Goriziano to the Croatian peninsula Istria in the south.
+The name Carso is derived from the hilly, karstic high plateau.
+The climate is characterized by mild summers and cold winds from the feared east wind Bora.

-The wine type Terrano Classico is made from at least 70% Terrano.
-This is only allowed to be produced in the Classic area (which is part of the municipalities of Duino-Aurisiana, Monrupino, Sgonico and Trieste), where it is the iron-rich type of soil Terra Rossa gives.
-This one in Slovenian as Teran designated soil extends across the border to Slovenia, where the similar red wine Kras Teran from the variety named as Refošk.
-According to an unverifiable hypothesis, Terrano / Refošk could be a descendant of the species used for the Pliny the Elder (23-79) mentioned ancient wine Pucinum has been used.
+The Terrano Classico wine type is made from at least 70% Terrano.
+This may only be generated in the Classico area (these are sub-areas of the municipalities Duino-Aurisiana, Monrupino, Sgonico and Trieste), where there is the iron-containing soil type Terra Rossa gives.
+This in Slovenian as Teran designated soil extends across the border to Slovenia, where the similar red wine Kras Teran from the variety known as Refošk is produced there.
+According to a no longer verifiable hypothesis, Terrano / Refošk could be a descendant of the variety that is for the by Pliny the Elder (23-79) mentioned ancient wine Pucinum was used.